HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Homological Observation of Latent Embeddings

 \hangindent=0.65cm \textbf{[T4]} \textbf{Outliers}: Identify data points with anomalous topological behavior---those that remain isolated or merge very late in the filtration---which may indicate poorly learned representations for specific inputs.
 This task composes \textit{Find Anomalies} (identify outlying points), \textit{Filter} (select late-merging or low-persistence components), \textit{Retrieve Value} (obtain persistence/death times), and \textit{Characterize Distribution} (of merge times to establish what constitutes ``late'').
-Prevalent outliers suggest suboptimal model training or dataset issues.
+Prevalent outliers suggest suboptimal model training or dataset issues, and detecting such out-of-distribution examples is critical for deployment safety and reliability, as models frequently fail silently on outliers~\cite{hendrycks2017baseline}.

-\subsubsection{Visualization Design}
+\subsection{Visualization Design}

 Based upon the analysis tools available (persistent homology), we have developed three visualization strategies, customized from common visualization types, to address the analysis tasks we have identified.
+All visualizations operate on a common input: a set of activation vectors extracted from a chosen network layer for a labelled probe set (e.g.\ 200 CIFAR-10 test images or 150 CoNLL-2003 test sentences), together with the ground-truth class labels.
+A pairwise distance matrix is computed over these activations using the selected metric (cosine by default; see \cref{subsec:distance-metrics}), and a Vietoris--Rips filtration is built from this matrix.
+The three views below each present a different facet of the resulting persistent homology.